What is the Cheapest Way to Ship Heavy Items or LCLs Internationally?

 The cheapest way to ship heavy items domestically is via courier service, like FedEX or UPS.
 However, if you’re looking for the cheapest way to ship heavy items internationally, you’re going to have to keep looking.
 International courier services like TrakPak, DHL and FedEX do offer international large item courier services at a relatively cheaper cost, but one cannot say for certain that they are the cheapest way to ship your heavy purchases overseas.
 Still, when in a pinch, these services will provide rush delivery, so it’s good to keep them in mind.

-The cheapest way to ship heavy items internationally is Ladingo!
+The moat affordable and efficient way to ship LCLs or heavy items internationally is using Ladingo

 Ladingo is removing barriers related to the shipping and importation of large items, import is more of an e-mport, and with Ladingo it’s easy to create the cheapest, most efficient and streamlined retail-commerce fulfillment solution on the market, you can do it from your couch.
-By consolidating and optimizing the contents of ocean freight containers and automating all documentation, regulation, and pricing processes related to international shipping Ladingo is helping to create a flatter world than ever – at a price that appeals to sellers, shoppers and forwarders alike.
+By consolidating and optimizing the contents of containers and automating all the customs documentation, regulation, and pricing processes related to international shipping Ladingo is helping to create a flatter world than ever – at a price that appeals to sellers, and importers, individuals or businesses.